afsalthaj/zio-config-scala3-auto-derivation/README.md

-## ZIO Config Scala3 example
+## ZIO Config Scala3 Autoderivation

 ### Usage

-A project that helps you onboard to zio-config with scala3.
+A completely standalone project to ensure simplicity in scala3 autoderivation for zio-config.
+The project will be merged with zio-config, to then later on act as a playground for all possibilities with Scala3 and zio-config.